SergeyVorobiev/M88-GameStick-Patch/README.md

 Place the scatter and preloader in the same directory.*

 ### Read From eMMC
+This operation is not mandatory, but it serves two purposes:
+1. To ensure that the driver and the software are appropriate, allowing you to perform operations on the eMMC.
+2. To back up your original USER image.

 Open flash tool and choose **Download-Agent** and **Scatter**, see image below:

 ![flashTool1](resources/images/flashTool1.webp)